wp-plugins/zedity/readme.txt

 An innovative HTML5 editor that enables you to design outside the box, saves you time and efforts, and it's super easy to use!

 == Description ==
-Zedity is an innovative, powerful and extremely easy to use HTML5 editor that gives you unprecedented possibilities to design and create content for your posts, pages and sites.
+Zedity is an innovative, powerful and extremely easy to use HTML5 editor that gives you unprecedented possibilities and flexibility to design your posts, pages and sites.

 [youtube http://www.youtube.com/watch?v=AOlNNbiw1-A]